It is not possible to answer the question.

 Al alternative is that these are the measures of the four sides of a quadrilateral.
 A quadrilateral is not a rigid shape.
 It can be flexed through infinitely many shapes - from a thin long shape to a near rectangle and the area will vary hugely according to the shape.
 It is, therefore. not possible to calculate the square footage.

-To find the square footage you should multiply the length and width of each room, and add up the results to give you the total square feet.
+To find the square footage of your house, measure the length and width of each room and multiply these dimensions together.
+Add up the square footage of all rooms to get the total square footage of your house.